abdullah1772/MLOps_Project/Readme.md

 9. Containerizing application and making it useable without dependency issues
 10. Automate the process of training and testing models on different machine with out dependency issues

+Contributing to MLOps_Project

+To contribute to MLOps_Project, follow these steps:

+    Fork the repository.
+    Create a new branch: git checkout -b <branch_name>.
+    Make your changes and commit them: git commit -m '<commit_message>' Push to the original branch: git push origin <project_name>/<location>